Bilateral development assistance to Bolivia, Liberia, Zimbabwe, Tanzania and Mozambique is being phased out.

 This means that poor countries have to pay, which could have been avoided if the one percent target had not been abandoned or if the money had been taken outside the aid framework.

-Julia Schalk, head of program and policy at Water Aid, agrees.
+Julia Schalk, department head at Water Aid, is on the same page.

 The consequence of the government's policy is unfortunately that aid is being transferred to other areas.
 For example, to benefit Swedish trade, Swedish companies or repatriation, she says.